 - After the given time you will notice the zoodles begin to sweat.
 At this stage wash and drain the zoodles.

-- In a heavy duty pan (can use wok) pour in the coconut oil on medium heat and pan fry the fish.
+- Once the peppers are tender, pan fry the fish.
 Ensure to toss and manoeuvre fish for an even transparent sealant.
-Do this for one minute.
+Do this for 3-4 minutes

-- Once steamed thoroughly, remove from stove and serve accordingly.
+- Remove from stove and serve accordingly.